Walter Mischel: Media appearances

 Mischel appeared on The Colbert Report in September 2014 to discuss his studies shortly after the release of his first book meant for a general audience, The Marshmallow Test.
 In October 2014, an extensive interview with him was published on the PBS NewsHour "Making Sen$e" economics website, and in January 2015, he and his work were featured twice on the PBS NewsHour broadcast.
 On June 24, 2016, Mischel was interviewed for the Invisibilia Podcast "The Personality Myth" on National Public Radio.
 He discussed the way that personality works and how it can change over time when a person is presented with new situational circumstances.

 Personal life

-Mischel lived on Manhattan Island in New York City, and enjoyed painting and travel.
-He had three children: Linda Mischel, Rebecca Mischel, and Judy Mischel, and six grandchildren: David Elfman, Rachel Elfman, Lauren Eisner, Solomon Olshin, Stephen Eisner, and Benjamin Olshin.
+Mischel lived in Manhattan in New York City, and enjoyed painting and travel.
+He had three children and six grandchildren.
 Mischel spoke several languages, including English and French, and spent time in Paris, France on a regular basis and frequented Bend, Oregon later in life.
 He died at his home in New York from pancreatic cancer on September 12, 2018.